kykiefer/depression-detect/README.md

 <sub><b>Figure 2: </b> Spectrogram of a [plosive](http://www.soundonsound.com/sound-advice/q-how-can-i-deal-plosives), followed by a second of silence, and the spoken words, "Welcome to *DepressionDetect*". </sub>

 ## Convolutional Neural Networks
-Convolutional Neural Networks (CNNs) are a variation of the better known Multilayer Perceptron (MLP) in which node connections are inspired by the visual cortex.
+Convolutional neural networks (CNNs) are a variation of the better known Multilayer Perceptron (MLP) in which node connections are inspired by the visual cortex.
 CNNs have proven to be a powerful tool in image recognition, video analysis, and natural language processing.
 More germane to the current effort, successful applications have also been applied to speech analysis.

 Below is a quick primer to CNNs in the context of my project.
 For readers interested in more information, this [video](https://www.youtube.com/watch?v=FmpDIaiMIeA) and Stanford's [CS231 course](http://cs231n.github.io/convolutional-networks/) are recommended.